M-J-Robbins/good-email-code/email-code/template.md

 </body>
 </html>
 {% endhighlight %}
-If you want to just copy and paste that code you are welcome to, just be sure to edit the content in the lang attributes, charset, title, aria-label.
+If you want to just copy and paste that code you are welcome to, just be sure to edit the content in the `lang` attributes, `charset`, `title`, `aria-label`.

 If you are interested in the reasons behind why each part of the code is there, read on and I'll break it down in more detail.